LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/e-bot7/introduction.md

   <tbody>
   <tr>
     <td>App Key</td>
-    <td>In order to connect to bots within e-bot7 an app key is necessary.
-The app key must start with 'xapp'.
+    <td>To connect to bots within e-bot7 an app key is necessary.
+The app key must start with `xapp`.
 It is shown only a single time once the application in e-bot7 is created.</td>
     <td>xapp-xxxxxxxxxx</td>
   </tr>
   <tr>